liviuxyz-ctrl/Pathfinding_Visualizer/README.md

 And it is also worth mentioning that many games and web-based maps use this algorithm to find the shortest path very efficiently (approximation).
 ___
 ## Setup
+Just open the execubles everthing is precompiled so everything should work wihout a problem :))

 ## Utilization
 ___